systemd-nspawn

 Create and boot a minimal Arch Linux container

-Next, create a directory to hold the container.
-In this example we will use ~/MyContainer
+Create a directory to hold the container, in this example we will use ~/MyContainer

 .

-Next, we use pacstrap to install a basic Arch system into the container.
+Use pacstrap from arch-install-scripts package to install a basic Arch system into the container.
 At minimum we need to install the base package.

 # pacstrap -K -c ~/MyContainer base [additional packages/groups]